notrab/awesome-headless-commerce/README.md

 - [Storefronts](#storefronts)
 - [Static Site Generators](#static-site-generators)

-## Infrastructure

-- [Commerce.js](https://commercejs.com) &mdash; Design, build, and control your eCommerce using our APIs, and dashboard.

 ## Platforms

 - [Swell](https://www.swell.is) &mdash; Swell is the most powerful headless ecommerce platform for modern brands, startups, and agencies.